nstepp/gfolding/src/gfolds.md

 ```

 In this mode, depth and breadth take turns wrapping and collecting levels of the
 recursion.
-We can make this back and forth explicit by making a very general
+We can make this back and forth explicit by making very general
 (and useless) types,

 ```haskell